Evaluation of LLM Chatbots for OSINT-based Cyber Threat Awareness: Introduction

 \section{Introduction}

-Cybersecurity, a continuously evolving domain, involves experts publicly sharing their knowledge on cyberthreats.
-This information serves as the primary source for Cyber Threat Intelligence (CTI) tools, and researchers have contributed to the development of methods for extracting cyberthreat intelligence from text sources.
+Cybersecurity, a continuously evolving domain, involves experts publicly sharing their knowledge on cyber threats.
+This information is the primary source for Cyber Threat Intelligence (CTI) tools, and researchers have contributed to developing methods for extracting cyber threat intelligence from text sources (e.g.,~\cite{liao2016acing,ritter2015weakly}).
 With the development of Machine Learning (ML), significant advancements have been made in the field of cybersecurity.
-ML-based tools have deepened our understanding of cyberthreats, thereby enabling the creation of innovative and responsive solutions.
+ML-based tools have deepened our understanding of cyber threats, enabling innovative and responsive solutions.
 A notable development in this domain is the emergence of Large Language Models (LLM), representing a substantial breakthrough in Natural Language Processing (NLP).
 This development has empowered chatbots to extract meaningful information about cybersecurity threats.
-Such advancements are exemplified by Franco et al. \cite{franco2020secbot} work on SecBot, which focuses on the use of chatbots to enhance security.
-Arora et al. \cite{arora2023developing} is another research on developing chatbots to assess threats through sentiment analysis on social media.
-Moreover, Microsoft has attempted to introduce a chatbot for cybersecurity experts \cite{novet_microsoft_2023}.
-These efforts highlight the practical applications of chatbots in addressing cybersecurity challenges.
+Such advancements are exemplified by academic works such as SecBot~\cite{franco2020secbot} and \citeauthor{arora2023developing}~\cite{arora2023developing}, which provide proof-of-concept chatbots to support cybersecurity planning and management, and recent high-profile products such as Microsoft Security Copilot~\cite{microsoft_seccopilot}.
+These efforts (among others, described in Section~\ref{RWgeneral}) highlight the practical use of chatbots to address cybersecurity and CTI challenges.